ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/project_structure.md

 ---
 width: 50%
 name: dag
-alt: Analysis is a directed, acyclic graph that links the input data through a series of steps to the outputs.
+alt: Directed graph with nodes a, b, c, d, and e showing relationships across a series of steps.
 ---
 Defining analysis as a DAG - linking the input data at (a) to the output at (e).
 ```